Musharraf-Raza-Khan/Introduction-To-Data-Science-IDS-/README.md

 `     `print(row)

+**Explaination:**

-**EXP:** In this example, we open a CSV file called 'file.csv' using the open() function and read its contents using the csv.reader() function.
+In this example, we open a CSV file called 'file.csv' using the open() function and read its contents using the csv.reader() function.
 We then iterate through each row in the CSV file using a for loop and print each row to the console.

 **WRITING COMMA SEPERATED VALUES (CSV) FILES**